Bios for download (50 word, 100 word, 150 word, 250 word, 500 word)

 Biography

-Christopher’s projects emerge through long-term collaborations and often take unconventional forms.
-With Adam Kinner he co-created MANUAL, a one-on-one performance that is staged covertly within public libraries.
-MANUAL premiered at OFFTA (Montreal) in 2022 and has since continued to tour internationally.
-Since 2014, he has developed numerous projects with Public Recordings, including Resonance Gathering, a collectively authored publication on the work of Pauline Oliveros (Art Metropole, 2023).
-As a composer, sound designer, and dramaturge, he has worked in experimental dance and theatre for over a decade, with projects presented at Festival TransAmériques (Montéal), PuSH Festival (Vancouver), ImPulsTanz (Vienna), Sound Live Tokyo (Japan), and more.
-Active in experimental and improvised music since the mid-2000s, he performs on wind instruments, synthesizers, and electronics while also composing with various groups.
+With Adam Kinner he co-created MANUAL, a covert one-on-one performance staged in public libraries, which premiered at OFFTA (Montreal) in 2022 and has since toured internationally.
+Since 2014, he developed numerous projects with Public Recordings, including Resonance Gathering, a collectively authored publication on Pauline Oliveros (Art Metropole, 2023).
+He’s worked in dance and theatre for over a decade as a dramaturge, composer, and sound designer, with numerous projects presented worldwide.
+Active in experimental and improvised music since the mid-2000s, he performs on wind instruments, synthesizers, and electronics, and composes with various groups.

-A significant part of Christopher’s practice is dedicated to organizing educational workshops and community-engaged projects.
-He has taught courses on collaborative practice, interdisciplinary performance, and experimental music at institutions including Studio 303 (Montreal), the Toronto Dance Community Love-In, the University of Toronto, Concordia University (Montreal), Tramway (UK), Betonsalon (France), and more.
-From 2017 to 2023, he was a recurring artist-in-residence at The Toronto Public Library where he created performances and led experimental music workshops with teenagers and seniors in Scarborough.
-With Public Recordings he developed What’s Collective?, a peer-based research project and workshop exploring collective art practices, shared internationally from 2019 to 2024.
-For the past few years, he has led Asking Through Scores, an annual five-day intensive at Studio 303 exploring the role of scores in collaborative processes.
+A significant part of Christopher’s practice is dedicated to organizing educational workshops, community-engaged projects.
+He has taught courses on collaborative practice, performance creation, and experimental music at institutions including Studio 303 (Montreal), the Toronto Dance Community Love-In, the University of Toronto, Concordia University (Montreal), Tramway (UK), Betonsalon (France).
+From 2017 to 2023, he was a recurring artist-in-residence at the Toronto Public Library, creating performances and workshops with teens and seniors.
+With Public Recordings he developed What’s Collective?, a workshop series shared internationally from 2019 to 2024.
+He also leads Asking Through Scores, an annual intensive at Studio 303 exploring the role of scores in collaborative processes.

 Contact: